methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-09-11-hey-i-can-devops-my-network-too-manual-configured-ospf-part-5.md

     - Ansible
   redirect_from:
     - /hey-i-can-devops-my-network-too-manual-configured-ospf-part-5
-toc: true
-toc_label: "Contents"
-excerpt: "In the previous post we setup our OSPF routing topology auto-configured using Ansible.
-Which works really nice when we already know what our variable..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In the previous [post](https://everythingshouldbevirtual.com/hey-i-can-devops-my-network-too-auto-configured-ospf-part-4) we setup our OSPF routing topology auto-configured using Ansible.
 Which works really nice when we already know what our variable definitions are